The author of the tutorial is Gordon Sisson.

 Now we will combine the two files so that the skin tones can be applied to the background painting.

-- Select the Brush tool (hot-key B), click on the brush thumbnail in the Options bar to get the Brush Picker, and choose a medium size, soft-edged brush.
+- Select the Color Brush tool (hot-key B), click on the brush thumbnail in the Options bar, and choose a medium size, soft-edged brush.

-- Then press X to set the foreground color to black and start painting with black brush on the face and skin to reveal the skin-tones photo from the layer below.
+- Start painting with black brush on the face and skin to reveal the skin-tones photo from the layer below.